SDGforskning/sdg-strings/SDG08_query_topic_WoS.md

 #### Phrase 1

-This phrase is about improving resource efficiency in consumption and production.
+This phrase is about resource efficiency in consumption and production.
 The general structure is *efficiency + areas/context*

 ```py
 TS=